-Tube fares will be rising on the London Underground, with Tube fares set to jump by 4.6% in March 2025 as tram and bus fares remain frozen in the capital.
+Tube fares are going up across the London Underground this weekend, with prices set to jump by 4.6%, while tram and bus fares remain frozen in the capital.

 Single fares on the Tube were frozen until 2025, but as we reach that period, pay-as-you-go single fares will rise 10p up to £2.80.
 These changes will come into play from March 2.

-TfL also confirmed that concession prices, such as Zip Photocards, 18+ student cards, the 18-25 Care leavers pass and 60+ cards, will stay unchanged.
+TfL confirmed that concession prices, such as Zip Photocards, 18+ student cards, the 18-25 Care leavers pass, and 60+ cards, will stay unchanged.

 Fares on the Tube will rise on March 2, 2025.
 Bus and tram fares will remain frozen.